burrrata/cryptoeconomics.study_rust_edition/src/cpp.md

 // INFO
 //
+// Accounts
+// - the "bank" creates accounts for users because
+//   the "bank" is the only one who manages the State, just
+//   like with a real bank
+// ? there's got to be a better way to structure them than
+//   disjointed HashMaps with the key as the pub_key and
+//   value as the data?
+//
 // Private Keys
 // - users keep their keys to verify their tx
 // - "bank" (currently YOU in this tutorial) can change